bhupenderbindal/bhupenderbindal.github.io/_pages/about.md

   - Covers details and insights that are helpful for a machine-learning project
 - Endure: Mind, Body, and the Curiously Elastic Limits of Human Performance
   - by Alex Hutchinson

-Note: I might not have finished each of them